Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/nlp_initialization/nlp_initialization.rst

 Disadvantages
 ^^^^^^^^^^^^^

-* Current implemenation can be slow
+* Current implementation can be slow
 * Requires all nonlinear variables to be bounded